DaNavUser/connectivity/README.md

 ﻿# connectivity

- GAT is better than MPNN in modeling global information, tested it on CLS and CLUSTER datasets.
+ GAT is better than MPNN in modeling global information, tested on CLS and CLUSTER datasets.